 It was the national team that saw the best of him, however.
 Thirty-four goals in 91 appearances make him the Albiceleste's second top scorer after Gabriel Batistuta.
-And his contribution was such that the Argentine Football Federation (AFA) recently 'retired' his old No.10 shirt.
 This love affair began on 3 April 1977 when Maradona first played for his country in a friendly against a local selection.
 Soon there were calls for coach Cesar Luis Menotti to include him in the squad for the forthcoming FIFA World Cup™ finals.
 Argentina would win the tournament on home soil - but without Diego whom Menotti thought too young to participate.

 Amends were made the following summer when Maradona inspired his peers (not that he had many equals) to victory at the FIFA World Youth Championship in Japan.
 "That was the most fun I had on a football pitch," he said later.
 "Apart from my daughters, nothing has given me as much pleasure."

 No stranger to success then, he also courted controversy.
 Apologists spoke of the star's "honesty" and "refusal to sell out".
 Critics did not want for ammunition either - after all, this was a man who once shot at journalists with an air rifle and insulted the Pope on national TV.
 He always roused the extremes of emotions, yet on the pitch he did as he pleased - and as no other could.
 "The things I could do with a football, he could do with an orange," eulogised French star Michel Platini.